Hierarchical Mixture of Finite Mixtures: Analysis of shot put data

 Figure \ref{fig:betas} shows the posterior 95\% credible intervals of the regression coefficients.
 The posterior distribution is concentrated on negative values, meaning that the athletes' marks are, on average, higher for males than females.
 Also, the effect of gender on athletes' performance is significantly different across seasons, e.g., it is more evident in the first years and it reduces over career years, with the exception of the final seasons.

 The final clustering has been obtained through minimization of the variation of information \citep{wade2018, dahl2022} loss function and it consists of $15$ clusters, which is also the posterior mode of the number of clusters $K$.
 Among these, we identify $12$ main clusters since three of them capture noisy observations and cannot be interpreted.
 The estimated clusters have been relabeled so that the first cluster is the one with the highest mean value among the males’ observations.
 A remarkable finding is that the cluster interpretation does not depend on gender, whose effect has been filtered out by the season-specific parameter $\beta$ .
-In other words, our clustering does not trivially distinguish between males and females but it models the athletes' performance regardless of their gender.
+In other words, our clustering does not trivially distinguish between males and females, but it models the athletes' performance regardless of their gender.
 This claim is supported by the fact that, when ordering the clusters according to males' average performance, then females' average performances are ordered, too.
-Moreover, \Cref{fig:application_clust_all} reports the athletes' marks, colored according to their cluster membership, for male and female players, respectively.
+Moreover, \Cref{fig:application_clust_all} reports the athletes' marks, coloured according to their cluster membership, for male and female players, respectively.
 The two plots are similar, highlighting that the cluster interpretation is gender-free.

 Nevertheless, we are able to identify the presence of a particular cluster (points highlighted in the right panel of \Cref{fig:application_clust_all}) including six exceptional women performances, which are much above the average mean throw for female athletes.
-No man belongs to such cluster, meaning that no one has ever been able to outperform competitors in such a neat way.
-In particular, in this cluster we find Astrid Kumbernuss, that is a three times World champion and one time Olympic champion, Christina Schwanitz a one time World champion and Valerie Adams that, during her outstanding career, won two Olympic Games and four World Championships.
+No man belongs to such a cluster, meaning that no one has ever been able to outperform competitors in such a neat way.
+In particular, in this cluster, we find Astrid Kumbernuss, who is a three-champion and one-time Olympic champion; Christina Schwanitz, a one-time World champion; and Valerie Adams, who, during her outstanding career, won two Olympic Games and four World Championships.